Platform logo

 2. The problem of double empathy

-In its literal exception, the concept of empathy4 describes how the nervous system works to "feel into" or simulate something, how we make contact with the world.
-It brings us back to the topic of architecture as it involves the activation of sensory-motor and emotional circuits in interacting with a built environment: when we perceive, we simulate on a neurological level the environment around us, and the interaction with the built environment involves the physical body responding to the spatial conditions we experience (Mallgrave, 2013).
+In its literal exception, the concept of empathy describes how the nervous system works to "feel into" or simulate something, how we make contact with the world.
+It brings us back to the topic of architecture as it involves the activation of sensory-motor and emotional circuits in interacting with a built environment.
+When we perceive, we simulate on a neurological level the environment around us, and the interaction with the built environment involves the physical body responding to the spatial conditions we experience (Mallgrave, 2013).

-If we consider, for example, the notions advocated in The Theory of Mind7, conditions such as autism (Baron-Cohen, Leslie & Frith, 1985) and schizophrenia (Sprong, Schothorst, Vos, Hox & Van Engeland, 2007) are interpreted as a specific deficit of these skills.
-In fact, according to ToM, people with mental disorders or autism are unable to perceive the intentions and emotions of others and therefore live with "mind-blindness", a condition that separates them from other human beings (Duffy & Dorner, 2011).
+According to the Theory of Mind, conditions such as autism (Baron-Cohen, Leslie & Frith, 1985) and schizophrenia (Sprong, Schothorst, Vos, Hox & Van Engeland, 2007) are interpreted as a specific deficit of these skills.
+In fact, according to ToM, people with mental disorders or autism are unable to perceive the intentions and emotions of others and therefore live with "mind-blindness," a condition that separates them from other human beings (Duffy & Dorner, 2011).

-Sociologist Damian Milton, in his studies about the autism spectrum, makes a critique towards the ToM, arguing that the lack of understanding between people who exhibit different perceptions of their environment is a mutual problem, defining it as "The problem of double empathy: a disconnect in reciprocity between two differently disposed of people" (Milton, 2012, p.
+Sociologist Damian Milton, in his studies about the autism spectrum, makes a critique of the ToM, arguing that the lack of understanding between people who exhibit different perceptions of their environment is a mutual problem, defining it as "the problem of double empathy: a disconnect in reciprocity between two differently disposed people" (Milton, 2012, p.
 884).
-Although it is a problem of mutual misunderstanding, the power imbalance allows one group to consider themselves normal while the other group is classified as abnormal based on a social deficit (Belek, 2019).
+One group can consider themselves normal while the other group is classified as abnormal based on a social deficit, due to the power imbalance (Belek, 2019).

-The problem of double empathy is therefore emphasized when society tends to consider cognitive disabilities as neurological disorders from which attempts at treatment aim to “normalize” and modify the person to make them better, to fit the mainstream culture that society imposes.
-In addition, being defined as abnormal potentially means to be seen as “pathological” in some way and to be socially stigmatized and avoided (Tajfel & Turner, 1979) without considering the lack of empathy and the divergence of perception, although inevitable, occur in a twofold direction.
-Moreover, often neurotypical8 people do not have the tools necessary to understand the mind of the autistic person unless they have a close social relationship with them.
-While conversely, the need for adaptation to a "normal" culture has likely led neurodiverse9 people to develop a greater level of understanding of neurotypical society and customs (Milton, 2012).
+The problem of double empathy is therefore emphasised when society tends to consider cognitive disabilities as neurological disorders from which attempts at treatment aim to “normalise” and modify the person to make them better, to fit the mainstream culture that society imposes.
+In addition, being defined as abnormal potentially means to be seen as “pathological” in some way and to be socially stigmatised and avoided (Tajfel & Turner, 1979) without considering the lack of empathy and the divergence of perception, which, although inevitable, occur in a twofold direction.
+Moreover, often, neurotypical people do not have the tools necessary to understand the mind of the autistic person unless they have a close social relationship with them.
+Conversely, the need for adaptation to a "normal" culture has likely led neurodiverse people to develop a greater level of understanding of neurotypical society and customs (Milton, 2012).

 Empathic design: the first approaches

-One of the first research projects on the relationship between autism and the design of space dates back to 1971: Playroom for Children (Richer & Nicoll, 1971) intending to define the spatial characteristics of a prototype playroom for children with autism that could accommodate and facilitate therapeutic paths.
-Autism in those years was interpreted on the belief that it was a form of defence of the child from the absence of affection from the parents, with the consequence of avoiding social interaction.
-While refuting this thesis, some of the author’s spatial requirements - particularly the need to provide a space of refuge within the environment (retreat box) - are repurposed in more recent contributions.
+One of the first research projects on the relationship between autism and the design of space dates back to 1971: Playroom for Children (Richer & Nicoll, 1971), intending to define the spatial characteristics of a prototype playroom for children with autism that could accommodate and facilitate therapeutic paths.
+Autism in those years was interpreted in the belief that it was a form of defence for the child from the absence of affection from the parents, with the consequence of avoiding social interaction.
+While refuting this thesis, some of the author’s spatial requirements, particularly the need to provide a space of refuge within the environment (a retreat box), are repurposed in more recent contributions.

 3. Case studies: waiting area

-The size and shape of waiting spaces can influence the anxiety of patients and family members: splitting these areas into smaller areas can help guarantee both privacy and social interaction; rearranging the chairs into circular groups can increase the possibility of socialization; an outward-facing look reassures and reduces feelings of closure and isolation, affecting positively the perception of waiting time; the visual ability toward the medical staff and the access to therapy areas can be reassuring and support orientation, reduce the need of asking for information and decrease the feeling of understanding what is happening around (Del Nord & Peretti, 2012).
+The size and shape of waiting spaces can influence the anxiety of patients and family members; splitting these areas into smaller areas can help guarantee both privacy and social interaction; rearranging the chairs into circular groups can increase the possibility of socialisation; an outward-facing look reassures and reduces feelings of closure and isolation, affecting positively the perception of waiting time; the visual ability towards the medical staff and the access to therapy areas can be reassuring and support orientation; reduce the need for asking for information; and decrease the feeling of understanding what is happening around (Del Nord & Peretti, 2012).

 Case 1.
 Emergency Department of Careggi, Florence, 2016